humzak711/reflective_elf_injector/README.md

-A tool for FreeBSD which takes a given executable ELF file, packs it into a new executable file which will execute the given executable ELF file into memory<br>
+A tool for FreeBSD which takes a given executable ELF file, packs it into a new executable file which will execute the given executable ELF file into memory via reflective elf injection<br>
 Written in tcsh (Tenex C shell) and C<br>

 Dependencies: xxd, gcc<br>